Nachimak28/awesome-list-of-awesomes/README.md

 # Contribution guide
 Please to create an issue in case of broken link, typos or topic request.
 Feel free to create a Pull Request in case you find some new interesting awesome list, but before that verify if that same repo link isn't already a part of the existing list.
+In case of multiple links for a single topic, if they are forks of each other, please raise a PR to fix that with the latest fork's link.

 # TODOs